-This card provides creators a way to link to their associated websites directly from their videos.
+This YouTube card provides creators a way to link to their associated websites directly from their videos.

-To create an Associated Website annotation, first you need to complete these steps:
+To create an Associated Website card, first you need to complete these steps:

 - Make sure your account is verified and in good standing before adding an associated website.